 The Farm at Eden Village

-Our wonderful partner, The Jewish Farm School
+Our wonderful sister organization, The Jewish Farm School

 The Jewish Farm School sprouted in 2006 from its founders’ vision of educational programs to help Jews reconnect with working the land and growing food.
 They are working towards establishing an accredited school for students seeking alternative modes of education in farming, animal husbandry, natural building and Jewish learning.
 It was JFS who helped us develop our farm site and farm-based programs.